 The sculptures of Miguel Guía manage to provoke emotions in everyone who contemplates them.
 Why?
 Because their expressiveness is so great that it is impossible to remain indifferent to them.
 As the artist states: "my works are directed at people, at their feelings and their emotions."
 This is very palpable in his sculptures of children that later evolved into sculptures of hands and sculptures of faces and leading to a marked and recognizable style in his realistic sculptures, such as Calm and Silence or Reflection, modern bronze sculptures with great realism, playing with the breaks reminding us of the Japanese art of the "kintsugi", work open to the thought and reflection of those who observe it.
 The kintsugi is the practice of repairing ceramic fractures with varnish or resin sprinkled with gold.

 One of the latest languages of Guia is the "Spherical atomization", and in his first work, he is inspired by the Gates of hell of the Divine comedy of Dante, where originally is located the Thinker of Auguste Rodin, creator additionally to the statue known as "The bronze age" or the sculpture of Paolo and Francesca.
-The Thinker, from which the idea for his first work from this collection was born, with an aesthetic finish that some might consider as bearing a strong resemblance to the Balloon Dog by Jeff Koons.

 In the recent years the inspiration of Miguel Guía shares space with the sculptures of Antony Gormley, British sculptor born in 1950, author of the Angel of the North, the Infection or the Horizon Field, which explores the relationship between the human body and space.
 This artist makes sculptures of men, also known as anthropomorphic, works that he bases on his own body, scanned in 3D.
 Concept that shared by Guia, for his work belonging to the collection "Three-dimensional Pixelization" of his Cubist Abstraction language with the difference that Guia does not use his body, scanned in 3D as a base.